-1.8.4 Sampling from Totes
+1.8.3 Sampling from Totes

-Some landings are unloaded sling by sling, so a landing may be regarded as a sequence of slings from which one or more could be selected according to a rule that gives every sling the same chance of being chosen.
-The probability that a particular fish will be chosen is then just the probability that its sling will be chosen, and therefore, equal for all fish.
-At most plants, slings are emptied into single totes or an array of totes, and the totes are trucked to the processing line.
-In these cases, either slings or totes could serve as the sampling unit.
-Also, keep in mind that a critical step in all sampling, whether sling, tote or individual fish, is to ensure you get the unit that is selected.
+When tote sampling, choose a sampling frequency, i.e., every n^{th} sling or tote, which will ensure the sample is spread throughout the landing.
+A critical step in all sampling, whether sling, tote, or individual fish, is to ensure you get the unit that is selected.
 Failure to secure a selected sample is a serious matter.
 It has the same effect as choosing the sample arbitrarily.

-For example, should the random number table return the number 5.

-- a.
-Ask the forklift driver to bring you the fifth tote or sling from the offload. - b.
-You will also need an empty tote for transferring your "used" fish.
+For example, should the random number table return the number 5, ask the forklift driver to bring you the fifth tote or sling from the landing.